 You can find the facilitation guide for this workshop below, with the latest version always available on GitHub here.

-The accompanying workshop presentation is also available below.
-If you download a copy, be sure to check the notes section, which includes guidance on key points to cover and concepts to share with students.
+The student-focused version of this workshop is below.
+It features a live AI training exercise using Visual Studio Code for Education requiring laptops for participants.
+If you download a copy, be sure to review the notes section for key discussion points and essential concepts to share with students.

 Final Thoughts

-This workshop was designed to spark curiosity and demystify AI for students of varying levels.
+This workshop was designed to spark curiosity and demystify AI for students and professionals of varying technical backgrounds.
 It’s a hands-on way to explore how systems like ChatGPT work and the core ideas of Machine Learning, Neural Networks, and Deep Learning.

 If you’d like to explore AI further, check out my curated list of resources here.
 Feel free to adapt this workshop and share your experiences—I’m always excited to hear how others are teaching these concepts!